Relaxed bearing rigidity and bearing formation control under persistence of excitation: INTRODUCTION

 The body of the paper is organized as follows.
 Section \ref{sec:graph} presents mathematical background on graph theory and formation control.
-Section \ref{sec:BPE formation} introduces the bearing persistent excitation theory and the definition of relaxed bearing rigidity.
+Section \ref{sec:BPE formation} introduces the BPE theory and the definition of RBR formation.
 Section \ref{sec:control} and \ref{sec:control2} presents the proposed bearing formation control laws along with stability analysis for both single- and double-integrator dynamics, respectively.
-Section \ref{sec:sim} shows the performance of the proposed control strategy in two different scenarios.
+Section \ref{sec:sim} presents simulation results obtained with the proposed control strategy.
 The paper concludes with some final comments in Section \ref{sec:conc}.